 Everyone seemed to talk about it, including characters on a CBS soap opera.
 It was selected in 2013 as the Southland Conference's greatest moment in basketball, featured in a 2014 Buffalo Wild Wings commercial and listed by the The Wall Street Journal in 2015 among the 32 best first-round games in NCAA Tournament history.

-It's also the sports moment judged the greatest in school history, a "where were you?" moment captured by NSU Sports Information Director Doug Ireland on the school's website in 2015.
+It's also the sports moment judged the greatest in school history.
+Doug Irleand picks up the story: